csespinosa/Ejercicios-JS/01. basic/README.md

 10. **Handle Type Error:**
     - *Description:* Implement a function that concatenates a string and a number.
 Use a try-except block to catch and handle TypeError.

+## SQL

+In this section, we will address issues related to data types in SQL.
+To tackle these challenges, we will leverage the native functions provided by SQL.
+We'll explore how to create tables using the CREATE TABLE statement, insert records using the INSERT INTO statement, and perform basic queries using the SELECT statement.
+These operations will enable us to efficiently manage the structure and data in our databases.

+### SQL-DDL

+1. **Create a Table for Products:**
+    - *Description:* Design an SQL table to store basic product information, including attributes such as product ID (integer), name (varchar), discount(integer) and price(integer).

+2. **Modify Products Table - Add Description:**
+    - *Description:* Add a new column to the products table, such as "description," (varchar) to provide additional details about each product.

+3. **Modify Products Table - Remove Discounts:**
+    - *Description:* Remove the "discount" column from the products table.

+4. **Modify Products Table - Change Data Type:**
+    - *Description:* Change the data type of the "price" column from integer to decimal to accommodate more precise pricing.

+5. **Drop Products Table:**
+    - *Description:* Drop the products table after completing the previous exercises.

+6. **Create a Table for Employees:**
+    - *Description:* Design an SQL table to store basic employee information, including attributes such as employee ID (integer), name (varchar), salary (decimal), department (varchar), and hire date (date).

+7. **Modify Employees Table - Add Address:**
+    - *Description:* Add a new column to the employees table, such as "address" (text), to include the employee's residential address.

+8. **Modify Employees Table - Remove Department:**
+    - *Description:* Remove the "department" column from the employees table.

+9. **Modify Employees Table - Change Salary Data Type:**
+    - *Description:* Change the data type of the "salary" column from decimal to integer.

+10. **Drop Employees Table:**
+    - *Description:* Drop the products table after completing the previous exercises.

+### SQL-DML

+### SQL-DCL